What are the benefits of camelina oil?

 Healing properties

-Anti-aging and antioxidants
+Anti-aging and antioxidant

 In hair care